jraleman/FordHackathon/README.md

 - #### `src/components/`

-...
+All the stateless components will go here.
+These components should only take props.

 - #### `src/containers/`

-...
+The Container components go here.
+These are the stateful ones, and the ones that make the API calls.
+These are the ones that are connected to the Redux store.

 - #### `src/fixtures/`

 Contains JSON files that mimic API responses, used for quicker development.
 These are used by `src/services/` to mock API responses.

 ## Guidelines